m-sa1m/DSIS/README.md

 ## Acknowledgement

-Special thanks to **Sir Nabi** for his excellent contributions in teaching this course and for providing the guidance that made this project possible.
+Special thanks to **Sir Said Nabi** for his excellent contributions in teaching this course and for providing the guidance that made this project possible.